CleanCut/rusty_audio/README.md

 [![Rust](https://github.com/cleancut/rusty_audio/workflows/CI/badge.svg)](https://github.com/cleancut/rusty_audio/actions)

-# `rusty_audio`
+# Rusty Audio Playback Library

 `rusty_audio` is a fun and easy audio playback library that provides a 4-track audio system to load/decode audio files and play them, perfect for small projects.
+It is also well-suited for training purposes, and is featured in the [Ultimate Rust Crash Course] on Udemy.

 - Formats: MP3, WAV, Vorbis and Flac.
 - Platforms: Supports macOS, Windows, and iOS out of the box.
 Linux requires installation of